quasarframework/quasar/docs/src/pages/vue-components/input.md

 ---
 title: Input
-desc: How to use the QInput Vue component which is used to capture text input from the user.
+desc: The QInput Vue component is used to capture text input from the user.
 ---

 The QInput component is used to capture text input from the user.
 It uses `v-model`, similar to a regular input.
 It has support for errors and validation, and comes in a variety of styles, colors, and types.